mrehkopf/vcs/README.md

 `Window` &rarr; `Renderer`\
 Set the type of rendering VCS uses to draw captured frames onto the [output window](#output-window).

-- &rarr; `Software`: Most compatible option.
+- `Software`: Most compatible option.
 Rendering is done on the CPU.
-- &rarr; `OpenGL`: Rendering is done on the GPU using OpenGL.
+- `OpenGL`: Rendering is done on the GPU using OpenGL.

 When choosing the renderer, be mindful of the following:
 - The OpenGL renderer might not work in Windows XP.